ViraajB/MusicVisualiser/README.md

 # TODO

-- Add way for user to change colours of bars.
 - Add way for user to change height and width of bars.
 - Add way to adjust bar size
 - Add way to save waveform.